Bridge-Supplies/Foundation-KMP-Compose/README.md

   - Android/iOS can scan and import codes
   - All platforms can generate codes
   - Encryption and compression support
-- Utilities for orientation, build configurations, and theme settings
+- Utilities for orientation, build configurations, and customizable theming
+- Platform-specific screen transition animations

 ## Multiplatform libraries